"Gratitude turns what we have into enough."

 Gratitude

-Gratitude is the Lover's way of saying a deep, quiet "yes" to life.
-It is the felt recognition that being here, as you are, in this body, in this moment, is already a gift.
-Each breath, heartbeat, and moment of awareness holds its own kind of grace.
+Gratitude is the Lover's way of saying a deep, quiet "yes, thank you" to life.
+It is the felt recognition that being here, as we are, in this body, in this moment, is already a gift.
+Each breath, heartbeat, each moment of awareness holds its own grace.

-True gratitude is more than remembering to say "thank you."
-It is a warm, humble appreciation that you exist, that you can love and be loved, that you can learn, grow, and affect the world around you in countless small or large ways.
+True gratitude is more than remembering to say the words "thank you."
+It is warm, humble appreciation that we exist.
+Gratitude expresses awe for the mystery of life; that we are here at all and can love and be loved, learn, grow, build things, give gifts, make beauty.
+Gratitude honors life.

 Gratitude and the Lover